Lake Tawakoni 2018 Survey Report (PDF 1015.9 KB)

 This is the authors' summary from a 37-page report.
 For a copy of the complete report, use the download link in the sidebar.

-Fish populations in Lake Tawakoni were surveyed in 2017 and 2019 using gill nets.
-Anglers were surveyed from June 2017 through May 2018 with a creel survey.
-Historical data are presented with the 2017-2019 data for comparison.
+Fish populations in Lake Tawakoni were surveyed in 2021 and 2023 with gill nets and in 2022 with electrofishing.
+Anglers were surveyed from June through May 2021/2022 with a creel survey.
+Historical data are presented with the 2021-2023 data for comparison.
 This report summarizes the results of the surveys and contains a management plan for the reservoir based on those findings.

 Reservoir Description